-Romania: Lower gas prices should be the outcome of the market liberalization12.
-June 2020. / SEE Energy News
+Romania: Lower gas prices should be the outcome of the market liberalization, SEE Energy News

 The final stage of the gas market liberalization process starts on 1 July with the transition of about 3.4 million household customers from the regulated gas market to the competitive one.
 Regarding the liberalization of the gas market for residential consumers, the Romanian Competition Council pointed out that, both at wholesale and retail level, there must be a normal competitive environment so that prices can be formed freely on demand and supply, given that there are only two large domestic producers, while only two large suppliers provide about 90 % of residential consumption.